 The Woodcock declined rapidly and significantly on CBC plots for the three decades up to 2000.
 Because CBC did not include many coniferous forests and its plots were concentrated in lowland Britain, however, it is not certain how clearly this trend represented the whole UK population at that time.
 Range contractions, that might have had the same cause as the decline in abundance, were recorded concurrently with part of the CBC decline (Gibbons et al. 1993).
 Recreational disturbance, the drying out of natural woodlands, overgrazing by deer, declining woodland management, and the maturation of new plantations are possible causes of the Woodcock's decline, but there is no strong hypothesis as yet (Fuller et al. 2005).
 BBS is inefficient at recording this scarce, mainly crepuscular species, and cannot continue the index series.
-The first special survey aimed at monitoring the UK's breeding Woodcock took place in 2003 and provided a new baseline population estimate for monitoring that was much higher than previously thought (Hoodless et al. 2009; also, here).
+The first special survey aimed at monitoring the UK's breeding Woodcock took place in 2003 and provided a new baseline population estimate for monitoring that was much higher than previously thought (Hoodless et al. 2009).
 It is important to note, though, that the upward revision of the population estimate is due to new methodology and carries no information about population trends.
-A repeat survey of breeding Woodcocks conducted by BTO volunteers in spring 2013 found a decline of 29% since 2003 (Heward et al. 2015; also, Balmer et al. 2013).
+A repeat survey of breeding Woodcocks conducted by BTO volunteers in spring 2013 found a decline of 29% since 2003 (Heward et al. 2015), which is line with the loss of occupied 10-km squares, also 29%, between 1988-91 and 2008-11 (Balmeet al. 2013).

-Through the decline in its UK breeding range, the species moved from amber to being red listed in the latest review (Eatonet al. 2015).
+Through the decline in its UK breeding range, the species moved from amber to being red listed in the latest review (Eatoret al. 2015).
 The CBC decline had been discounted in 2009 as a reason for the species' amber listing (BoCC3), which rested on the breeding declines recorded across Europe, especially European Russia (BiE04).
 Annual numbers shot in the UK, which include winter visitors from declining populations in Europe, have increased around threefold since 1945 and are currently running at a historically high level.